Qustodio Review: Is It the Best Parental Control App in 2024?

 YouTube Monitoring is available on most platforms (except Chromebook and Kindle), but it works differently on each one:

-Android See what videos your child watches and what they search for on the YouTube app and site.
+Android & iOS See what videos your child watches and what they search for on the YouTube app and site + detailed information about the videos like the YouTube channel name and the video thumbnail.

-Windows and macOS See more detailed information about the videos your kid watches on the YouTube site (like the YouTube channel name and the video thumbnail) and track their YouTube searches on the YouTube site.
+Windows & macOS See detailed information about the videos your kid watches on the YouTube site and track their YouTube searches on the YouTube site.

 Also, you can enforce safe search in the Web Filtering feature — this will force YouTube to filter all content that’s flagged as inappropriate.
 This way, your child doesn’t risk accidentally coming across harmful YouTube videos.